 Interesting Sites Close By Tollie Red Kites Reserve

-Brahan Dell and Arbetorum
+Brahan Dell and Arboretum

 - Apparently, the seer, Kenneth McKenzie, predicted many events that were to happen to the Seaforths, including the death of Lady Caroline Seaforth McKenzie at the hands of her sister.

 19th Century Dog Cemetery

-The gravestones, including one with a sculptured dog laying across the top, date from the late 19th and early 20th centuries.
+The gravestones, including one with a sculptured dog lying across the top, date from the late 19th and early 20th centuries.

 “In memory of Cruiser.
-For 15 years the faithful friend and companion of Colonel Stewart Mackenzie of Seaforth.
+For 15 years, the faithful friend and companion of Colonel Stewart Mackenzie of Seaforth.
 He accompanied the 9th Lancers throughout the Afghan Campaigns 1878-79-80, including the march from Kabul to Kandahar.
 Born 1878, Died 1893.“

 Tollie Red Kites …That’s a Wrap